What is Hepatitis?

 Hepatitis B symptoms include abdominal pain, fatigue, and jaundice.
 Symptoms do not come to limelight until one to six months.
 It could be diagnosed through a common blood test.

 It is an infection that is caused by the Hepatitis C virus in the liver.
-This can be transferred from needles that have been infected, at the time of birth (i.e. transmitted from infected mother to child), through body fluids of an infected person, having sex with multiple partners specifically with HIV-infected persons.
+This can be transferred from needles that have been infected, at the time of birth (i.e. transmitted from infected mother to child), through body fluids of an infected person and having sex with multiple partners specifically with HIV-infected persons.
 It does not spread through food or water.

 Symptoms include loss of appetite, tiredness, frequently occurring fever, yellowing of your skin or eyes, joint pain, abnormalities in urine and abdominal pain.
 These signs occur after six or seven weeks of exposure to a virus.
 Signs might take even several years to appear in rare cases.